-The following municipal amenities & facilities are CLOSED to the public:
+The following municipal amenities & facilities are Affected by COVID-19 restrictions:

 Residents are encouraged to follow social distancing guidelines (keeping a distance of at least two metres/six feet) from others, and practice good hygiene (washing hands often with soap and water for at least 20 seconds, covering coughs, and not touching your face with unwashed hands).